|

 how this problem was circumvented in an earlier time.

-postal regulations require that the honoree be deceased for five years
+Until very recently, postal regulations required that the honoree be deceased for five years

 before they can be considered for a stamp, with the exception of